-Welcome!
+Welcome to Expat Exchange.
 If you're moving overseas, settling in abroad, an expert on international living, a repatriate, or just considering an expatriate adventure, Expat Exchange can help!
 Our home page currently features the experiences of expats around the world as they face the unprecedented challenges of coronavirus, but you may also find our articles about moving and living abroad and connect with expats worldwide use the drop-downs below:

 Barbados recently introduced the 12 month Barbados Welcome Stamp to enable people to easily live and work on the island for up to 12 months.
 The online application is probably the easiest and quickest process we've ever seen.

 An overview of healthcare and health insurance in Barbados including finding a doctor, emergency medical care and transport, medical evacuation, expat health insurance options, recommended vaccinations, common diseases in Barbados, quality of hospitals and medical care, having a baby in Barbados and more.

 Does life have you dreaming of moving to an island and living a simpler life?
 Explore island life from the Caribbean to the Pacific.